MinichMykyta/node/doc/api/cluster.md

 the settings will be present in `cluster.settings`.

-Any settings changes only affect future calls to [`.fork()`][] and have no effect on workers that are already running.
+Any settings changes only affect future calls to [`.fork()`][] and have no effect on workers already running.

 The only attribute of a worker that cannot be set via `.setupPrimary()` is the `env` passed to [`.fork()`][].